raspberrypilearning/3D-scene/en/step_4.md

 --- /collapse ---

+--- /task ---

+--- task ---

-You can create shapes as objects a number of sprite costumes.
-Then a character sprite can move between the shapes objects.
+You can create shapes as objects in a number of sprite costumes.
+Then a character sprite can move between the shape objects.
 This may suit your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites.png){:width="400px"}